Last updated

 How to keep your number when switching carriers

 If you’re using a device purchased before 2018, it may need to go through an unlocking process before it can activate with your new plan.
 Be sure to read our guide to unlocking your phone in Canada to learn everything you need to know before unlocking the device.
-If you purchased your phone in 2018 or after, there is no need to do anything: your phone was sold unlocked.
+If you purchased your phone in 2018 or after, there’s no need to do anything: Your phone was sold unlocked.

 After you switch carriers

 You've done it!
 You found a better plan and kept your phone number.
-You may have to wait as many as two or three hours, but your new phone plan (and maybe a new phone) is ready to go.
-With the same phone number, there's no need to tell family and friends to update their contacts.
+You may have to wait as many as two or three hours (if you don’t need to wait for a physical SIM card), but your new phone plan (and maybe a new phone) should be ready to go.
+With the same phone number, there's no need to tell family and friends to update your contact information.

 Install carrier support apps